Spcman/getting-to-know-julia/_pages/what-is-ml.md

 The [Tensor Flow embedding projector](https://projector.tensorflow.org/) is a cool way to introduce the concept of Word Embeddings.
 After training a model on the IMDB data set we can visually see how the model has determined what words might lean towards positive and those that might lean towards negative.

-Pre-trained word embeddings can greatly improve the accuracy of text based machine learning problems are freely available to use from Google (Word2Vec), Facebook (fastText) and Stanford University (GloVe).
+Pre-trained word embeddings can greatly improve the accuracy of text based machine learning models.
+There are ones freely available to use from Google (Word2Vec), Facebook (fastText) and Stanford University (GloVe).
 I wrote a ‘fun’ article called [Word Embedding with Dracula](https://spcman.github.io/getting-to-know-julia/nlp/word-embeddings/) on my blog.

-Other example using text data are SPAM detectors and the automatic detection of social media posts to see if they are abusive in some way or not.
+Other example using text data are Spam detectors, chat bots and the automatic detection of social media posts to see if they are abusive in some way or not.

 ## Work related projects